About Co-operative Farming

 Farmers, fishers and foresters

-The Co-operative Farming project provides farmers, fishers and foresters with information and resources to support them in setting up or growing a co-operative.
+The Co-operative Farming project provided farmers, fishers and foresters with information and resources to support them in setting up or growing a co-operative.
+Legacy resources from the project remain available online.

-The project includes a range of resources and events, including a co-operative advice and information hotline, financial support through educational bursaries program, and online tools, resources and online course modules.
+Running for 18 months during 2020–2021, the project included a range of resources and events such as a co-operative advice and information hotline, financial support through educational bursaries program, and online tools, resources and online course modules.

-To make sure farmers, fishers and foresters have access to the best advice, skills and information on starting up and running successful co-operatives, we want to increase access to the knowledge of co-operative experts through a dedicated mentorship program.
+To ensure primary producers had access to expert advice, skills and knowledge on starting and running successful co-operatives, the project also introduced a dedicated mentorship program.

-Three project envoys and eight champions have been appointed to lead the industry and community engagement aspects of the Co-operative Farming project.
-These mentors have a demonstrated track record in running successful agricultural co-operatives will engage with farmers and farm groups through facilitated information sessions and workshops and one-on-one communication to inspire, support and guide them through their co-op formation.
+Three project envoys and eight champions were appointed to lead the industry and community engagement aspects of the project.
+With proven experience in successful agricultural co-operatives, these mentors engaged directly with farmers and farm groups through workshops, information sessions, and one-on-one support to inspire, guide and assist them in forming co-ops.

-Co-operative Farming is supported by the Department of Agriculture, Water and the Environment through the Australian Government’s Starting Farm Co-operatives Program.
+Co-operative Farming was supported by the Department of Agriculture, Water and the Environment through the Australian Government’s Starting Farm Co-operatives Program.

 The benefits of co-operative models for farmers, fishers and foresters